-LunaYou is a general wellbeing information and support service.
+LunaYou is a general wellbeing education and support service.
 It does not replace your standard prenatal care.
 If you have any medical concern or emergency, immediately call your doctor or dial 911.

 Pregnant and worried about the new coronavirus? – Article from the Harvard Health Blog

 The Rhode Island Department of Health (RIDOH) is Rhode Islanders’ resource for COVID-19 related information and best practices.

 - People with general questions about COVID-19 can call the RIDOH at 401-222-8022.

 - The Rhode Island Department of Education will be providing regular COVID-19 related updates for parents and students.

 - Food sites for children to get “Grab and Go” lunches.

 - Resources are available for workers in Rhode Island who are affected by COVID-19, including the state’s Unemployment Insurance, Workshare, and Temporary Disability Insurance programs.
 More information on these and other resources is available at the RI Department of Labor and Training’s COVID-19 Workplace Fact Sheet.

 Video Tips from the American Heart Association